han-yaeger/yaeger-tutorial/docs/tilemaps.md

 package `com.github.hanyaeger.tutorial.entities.map`.

 As you can see, `CoralTileMap` will need to implement two methods.
 The method `setupEntities()` will be used to register the Entities that are to be used with the Tile Map.
-The method `defineMap()` should return a two dimensional array of `int` values.
+The method `defineMap()` should return a two-dimensional array of `int` values.
 This array is a map of the Scene and tells Yaeger where to place which Entity.
 In the next step we will implement both methods.